itszaen/Pulse-old/README.md

 * Since I couldn't find anywhere that has weather.com's weather condition list, I am still trying to match every weather condition to a weather icon.

-So please, if you have time, and ever encounter a missing icon (now it's just the whole thing glitches and shows error in the terminal)

-1. uncomment the line "--print(summary,second_summary,third_summary,fourth_summary)" by removing the leading 2 hyphens.
-2. restart conky.
-3. copy the outcome.
+When there is any non-match, there will be a question mark icon, and conky will display what weather is not yet matched.
+So if you have spare time,

-4. file a issue or better off a pull request (if you know what to do).
+please file a issue with that information, or better off a pull request (if you know what to do).
 > The matching table is at src/weather.lua's weather_icon_name() and forecast_icon_name().